 Online Library Technician Courses and Training Information

-Except for an internship requirement, the coursework that leads to an Associate of Applied Science in Library and Information Science Technology can be completed online.
-Graduates are equipped with a skill set useful in a variety of library settings.
+Individuals interested in becoming library technicians might pursue an Associate of Applied Science (AAS) in Library and Information Science Technology.
+Except for an internship requirement, the coursework that leads to the degree can be completed online.
 Courses focus on the acquisition, classification, processing and maintenance of individual materials and entire collections, all with an emphasis on technical and computer literacy skills.

 Introduction to Libraries Course

 Students in this course learn about library philosophy, the importance of information access and the role of libraries in societies throughout history.
 Terminology specific to library and information sciences is introduced.
 Students also study various types of libraries and begin to consider career preferences.

 This course teaches students about the policies, procedures and tools governing the organization and circulation of library materials.
 The Library of Congress and Dewey Decimal classification systems are introduced, along with various search tools and methods for acquiring materials.
 Also discussed are methods for organizing, cataloging, recalling and processing library materials.
 Additional topics include registering patrons, handling requests, inter-library loans and late fee processing.

 This course discusses state-specific certification requirements for technicians working in K-12 school libraries.
 An emphasis is placed on the specific needs of primary and secondary students.
 The library technician's role in teaching information literacy and encouraging full utilization of available services is also discussed.

 Students learn approaches for ensuring customer satisfaction, including effective communication and problem solving.
 A strong focus is placed on diversity recognition with regard to how users' needs vary by culture, native language, generation and educational background.
 Issues specific to access are also emphasized; this includes a discussion of resources for the visually impaired, such as large type, braille, and books on tape in addition to the importance of book mobile outreach to those who can't easily get to a library.